edgio-docs/edgio-docs/guides/security.md

 |Size - URI Path|Verifies that the URI path length is at most 1,024 bytes.|`sizePath`|
 |Size - URI Query Size|Verifies that the URI query string length is at most 2,048 bytes.|`sizeArgs`|

-==Layer0 recommends utilizing this rule group for all WAF use cases.==
+**Layer0 recommends utilizing this rule group for all WAF use cases.**

 #### Admin Page Protection Rules